Previous Page Next Page

 The supervisor may assign an intake report to a program director for closure with a recommended action of Priority None (PN), if information was gathered that indicates DFPS involvement is not warranted.

-Approval for closing using Priority None (PN) must occur within five days of the intake date and cannot be extended.
-Before recommending the closure of an intake report of abuse or neglect using Priority None (PN), all of the following steps must take place:
+Approval for closure using PN in IMPACT must occur within five days of the intake date and cannot be extended.
+Before recommending the closure of an intake report of abuse or neglect using PN, all of the following steps must take place:

 • The caseworker contacts the reporter.